-OC San partnered with UC Irvine, Cal State University Long Beach, and California Polytechnic University Pomona, which provided students an opportunity to job shadow Human Resources and Engineering staff to gain insight into the profession, employment in the public sector, and the wastewater industry.
-OC San employees also serve on Advisory Councils that weigh in on course curriculum at various schools, both at the high school and college level, across Southern California.
+The Sanitation District partnered with UC Irvine, Cal State University at Long Beach and California Polytechnic University at Pomona, which provided students an opportunity to job shadow Human Resources and Engineering staff to gain insight into the profession, employment in the public sector and the wastewater industry.
+The Sanitation District employees also serve on Advisory Councils that weigh in on course curriculum at various schools, both at the high school and college level, across Southern California.

 Throughout the agency, we have several employees who are active members of various professional associations, serve on a Board, or volunteer in various capacities within the industry.
-OC San is regularly asked to present and teach others about resource recovery.
+The Sanitation District staff is regularly asked to present and teach others about resource recovery.
 Recruiters attend job fairs, and work closely with universities, professional organizations, and serve on advisory committees.

 Education and workforce investment programs represent the most important preparation we can accomplish today to safeguard the agency's future for tomorrow.
-Finding an adequate pool of applicants and retaining qualified workers is increasingly difficult, which we anticipate will continue.
+Finding an adequate pool of applicants and retaining qualified workers is increasingly difficult, which we anticipate will continue on into the future.
 Retirements are disrupting employment within our industry and changes in technology have made work more complex.